VRGroupRWTH/VTKPlugin/readme.md

 ## Troubleshooting

 For test data have a look at the VTKData repository (files here are referenced in the [official VTK examples](https://examples.vtk.org/site/Cxx)): https://github.com/open-cv/VTKData

-If you are using Linux or Mac the scripts or configuration may not be fully functional.
-Please consider a pull request if this is the case and you fix it. :-)

 If there are linking errors with the VTK library, have a look in the `Source/ThirdParty/VtkLibrary` folder:
 - Check if your VTK binaries are in the correct folder